Graph-Based Tests for Two-Sample Comparisons of Categorical Data: Generalized Graph-Based Test Statistics

-The form (\ref{eq:Rmst_sp1}) of the statistic is especially intuitive.
+The form (\ref{eq:Rmst_sp1}) of the statistic is intuitive.
 For each category $k$, we call the term $2n_{ak}n_{bk}/m_k$ the \emph{mixing potential} of the category.
-The mixing potential is maximized if $n_{ak}=n_{bk}=m_k/2$, that is, when the subjects in category $k$ are evenly divided between groups $a$ and $b$; it is minimized when the category contains subjects from only one group.
+The mixing potential is maximized when the subjects in category $k$ are evenly divided between groups $a$ and $b$; it is minimized when the category contains subjects from only one group.
 A mixing potential for each edge $(u,v)$ can also be defined as $(n_{au}n_{bv} + n_{av}n_{bu})/(m_um_v)$.
 The edge-wise mixing potential is maximized when the edge connects a category containing only group $a$ subjects with a category containing only group $b$ subjects; it is minimized when both categories contain subjects only from one group.
 Thus, mixing potentials over categories and over edges between categories measure the similarity between the two groups.
 Corollary \ref{thm:Rmst_sp1} shows that, when the MST on categories is unique, the test statistic $R_\aMST$ reduces to the sum of mixing potentials over nodes and edges of the MST on categories.
 The similarity information on the categories is explicitly incorporated into the test through the sum of mixing potentials over the edges between categories.
+In testing, (\ref{eq:Rmst}) and (\ref{eq:Rmst_sp1}) must be compared to their permutation distributions.
+A generalized statistic proposed later in Section \ref{sec:general} is based directly on (\ref{eq:Rmst_sp1}).